rashidesai24/Analyzing-Twitter-Trends-On-COVID-19-Vaccinations/README.md

 <li> Low impact insights from VADER Sentiment Analysis opens up a scope for deep dive into topics independently like People For/Against vaccines </li>
 <li> Explore conversations and sentiments in organizational tweets </li>
 <li> Number of active COVID cases, recoveries and deaths for the three months </li>

+This project was made in collaboration with <a href="https://github.com/shahharsh2896">Harsh Shah</a>, do check out some of the amazing projects he's worked on.